complexdb/zincbase/README.md

 ## Pushing to pypi

+NOTE: This is now all automatic via CircleCI, but here are the manual steps for reference:

 * Edit `setup.py` as appropriate (probably not necessary)
 * Edit the version in `zincbase/__init__.py`
 * From the top project directory `python setup.py sdist bdist_wheel --universal`